Nathnael-Belay/restaurant-menu-RESTAPI/readme.txt

 I used LoopBack to make the API.
 LoopBack is a highly extensible, open source Node.js framework used to create dynamic, end-to-end REST APIs very rapidly.
 APIs generated via LoopBack are Swagger APIs.

-To run the project you'll have to make sure Node.js and MongoDB are installed and MongoDB server running.
+To run the project you'll have to make sure Node.js, loopback and MongoDB are installed.
+And MongoDB server running.
+To instaall loopback
+>npm install -g loopback-cli
+To install the mongodb connector
+>npm install --save loopback-connector-mongodb

 Run the application
 >node .